chidinmadominica/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display the content of your current directory
+script that changes the working directory to the users home directory